 9 Ways To Cope When Your “Friends” Let You Down

 There’s nothing more annoying than friends letting you down.
 As I’ve said before in a pervious article.
 This is especially problematic when you have borderline personality disorder (BPD) rooted in attachment problems.
-If you’ve read my “Making Plans” article, then you’ll already be aware of how badly I react in the past when my friends have chronically let me down.
+If you’ve read my “Making Plans” article, then you’ll already be aware of how badly I reacted in the past when my friends have chronically let me down.

-Why Friendships Matter
+Why Do Friendships Matter?

 Where would we be without our friends?
 Often they’re the family we get to pick for ourselves.
 So it comes as no surprise that research has shown that not having a strong social support network can be detrimental to your health and mortality risk (Jane Murphy, Saga).

-Although our intimate partners can make us feel happy with our lives (if you’re satisfied with the relationship), should something happen with our partners, then we can only be that happy with our lives because of the quality of our friendships (Kaufman, Rodriguez, Walsh, Shafranske, and Harrell, 2022).
-In short, it’s good friends, not family, that help make life happy.
+Although our intimate partners can make us feel happy with our lives (if we’re satisfied with the relationship), should something happen with our partners, then we can only be that happy with our lives because of the quality of our friendships (Kaufman, Rodriguez, Walsh, Shafranske, and Harrell, 2022).
+In short, it’s good friends, not family, that helps make life happy.
 And, if you’re lucky, you’ll find a partner who is also like a good friend too.

 The fact that friendships, not family, can have a bigger impact on how happy we are in life is likely because friendships are modifiable (Materia and Baglio, 2005).
 No matter how I’ve tried to change and improve my relationship with my mum, it remains one of my biggest triggers for depression.
 It’s also easier to cut people out of your life when a friendship turns sour than it is if a family relationship does.